 Gathering the necessary information to correctly fill out the FAFSA can be tedious, but it is well worth doing because it can open the doors to financing and help students fund their education.

 In this article, we will outline the most important differences between applying as a graduate student versus as an undergraduate and how to properly file the FAFSA as a graduate student.

 First things first, get organized

 Before sitting down to file the FAFSA application it is important to know when submission dates are.

 FAFSA release dates are usually on October 1st of the year before the intended semester start date and remain open until the end of June.
-(For example: the release date for students filing for graduate school that starts in September 2021, is October 1, 2020.)

 As mentioned above, there are some differences when filing the FAFSA as a graduate student.

 The main difference is the majority of graduate students are considered independent from their parents, meaning they are not usually required to provide their parents’ information.

 However, some students applying to medical or law school will need to provide parent information even as independents, so students should double-check with the school they plan to attend before starting the FAFSA documents.

 Additionally, students who are married will have to report their spouse’s income and asset information as part of their application.